-Auto Insurance

-The form of casualty insurance which affects the largest number of people in the United States is automobile insurance.
+Auto Insurance: The form of casualty insurance which affects the largest number of people in the United States is automobile insurance.
 Because by its nature the auto moves about, special policy forms had to be devised for it as distinct from those on fixed property such as fire insurance.
 The first liability insurance was written in England on an electric cab in 1895, and the first collision insurance in 1899.
 The original basic coverage for property loss on automobiles protected against destruction by fire, theft, injury through collision, and other damage to the car by breakage of glass or while being transported.
 The risk of being called on to respond for damages done to others through the use, ownership, or maintenance of the car came under liability coverage.

 Laws requiring auto liability insurance are in effect in most jurisdictions.
-Starting in the 1990's, several states made auto liability insurance mandatory and enforcement became stricter.
+In Texas in 1991 auto liability insurance enforcement became more strict.
 Now there is a requirement that drivers must show auto financial responsibility before receiving license plates or a driver's license.
 Creditors require collision and comprehensive coverage for damage or theft to a vehicle for which they hold liens.

-Aviation Risks

-Many new risks arose with the development of aviation in the 20th century.
+Aviation Risks: Many new risks arose with the development of aviation in the 20th century.
 Forms and practices had to be established to deal with them, but the basic form of inland marine insurance was retained.
 Many details are involved in this specialized type of insurance.
 A clear definition of the risks involved is always necessary.